mattermost/docs/source/boards/migrate-to-boards.rst

     Found 5 card(s).
     Exported to archive.boardarchive

-10. In Boards, open the board you want to use for the export.
+10. In Focalboard, open the board you want to use for the export.
 11. Select **Settings > Import archive** and select ``archive.boardarchive``.
 12. Select **Upload**.
 13. Return to your board and confirm that your Asana data is now displaying.